kunansy/TelegramLogs/README.md

 import aiohttp

-# host must be the same as the name if the bot container
+# host must be the same as the name of the bot container
 BOT_HANDLER_URL = "http://telegram_logs:2025/logs"